Electrical & Lighting Engine & Drivetrain Brakes, Suspension, & Steering Body Tire & Wheel Other Parts & Supplies Top Searches

 Image Source: Pixabay

-What do you think will happen when you combine a cyberattack on the biggest fuel supplier for the East Coast, shortage of truckers, pandemic, and an increase in the number of vehicles heading out for summer vacation?
-In many parts of the United States, these factors make up a recipe for disaster, specifically, gas shortage.
+What do you think will happen when you combine a cyberattack on the biggest fuel supplier for the East Coast, a shortage of truckers, lingering supply issues, and an increase in the number of vehicles heading out for summer vacation?
+In many parts of the United States, these factors make up a recipe for disaster—specifically, a gas shortage.

 Colonial Pipeline ransomware attack

-Two months ago, the Colonial Pipeline experienced a cyberattack, forcing this fuel distribution giant to shut down the operation of the entire 5,500 miles of pipeline that stretches from Texas to New Jersey.
+Not long ago, the Colonial Pipeline experienced a major cyberattack, forcing this fuel distribution giant to shut down the operation of the entire 5,500 miles of pipeline that stretches from Texas to New Jersey.
 This pipeline distributes 100 million gallons of fuel every day across 14 states and directly services seven airports.
-The temporary halt in its operation threatened gasoline and jet fuel distribution across the country's Eastern Seaboard, inciting consumers to panic-buy.
+The temporary halt in its operation threatened gasoline and jet fuel distribution across the country's Eastern Seaboard, prompting consumers to panic-buy.

-A few days after the attack, Colonial Pipeline announced via Twitter that it had resumed its "normal operations" and continued delivering millions of gallons per hour to Texas, Louisiana, Mississippi, Alabama, Tennessee, Georgia, South and North Carolina, Virginia, Maryland, DC, Delaware, Pennsylvania, and New Jersey.
+Shortly after the incident, Colonial Pipeline announced that it had resumed “normal operations” and continued delivering millions of gallons per hour to Texas, Louisiana, Mississippi, Alabama, Tennessee, Georgia, South and North Carolina, Virginia, Maryland, DC, Delaware, Pennsylvania, and New Jersey.

 Truck driver shortage

-The gasoline supply crisis caused by the Colonial Pipeline disaster has been compounded by an ongoing issue in the trucking industry—the lack of tanker truck drivers.
+The gasoline supply strain caused by the Colonial Pipeline issue has been compounded by another persistent challenge in the trucking industry—the lack of tanker truck drivers.

-In a CNBC report published on June 30, GasBuddy analyst Patrick De Haan stated that the shortage of truck drivers causes fuel delivery disruptions in many gas stations.
-He stressed that what is happening is a "labor challenge" and that the real problem is transporting the gasoline to the last leg of the journey, from a local terminal to the gas stations.
-De Haan added that there had been delivery delays on that end.
+According to GasBuddy analyst Patrick De Haan, the shortage of truck drivers continues to cause fuel delivery disruptions across many regions.
+He stressed that what is happening is a "labor challenge" and that the real problem is transporting the gasoline to the last leg of the journey, from a local terminal to the gas stations, which has led to ongoing delays.

 Increased demands for fuel